ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/03-AVL-tree.md

 Deletion in an AVL tree is similar to addition: first we use the normal BST deletion, and then we rebalance the parent nodes.

 It is more tricky to implement deletion than addition, because there are more cases to take care of.
-Therefore we won’t do AVL deletion in this course.
+Therefore we won't do AVL deletion in this course.

 #### Complexity analysis